2004 → 2008

-Surton exists because most companies do not suffer from a lack of ambition.
+Most companies don't suffer from a lack of AI ambition.
 They suffer from a lack of experienced implementation capacity.
-Chris Reynolds and Ben Hayden built the company to close that gap — combining founder-level judgment with hands-on technical execution.
+Chris Reynolds and Ben Hayden built Surton to close that gap — pairing founder-level judgment with hands-on technical execution.

-The result is a lean team built for AI implementation, platform modernization, and the moments where executive urgency meets real engineering complexity.
+The result is a lean team built for AI implementation, platform modernization, and the moments where executive urgency collides with real engineering complexity.

 20+